 The Sonoran Dogs

-A band that Peter works and plays with quite often, The Sonoran Dogs, live in the Sonoran Desert and named themselves after a type of hot dog created in the state of Sonora, Mexico.
-Formed in 2011, The Sonoran Dogs have become a mainstay in Arizona bluegrass scene, headlining the 2014 Tucson Folk Festival and the 2014 and 2015 Prescott Bluegrass Festival.
-They have also performed at California's Summergrass Festival, Blythe Bluegrass Festival, Parkfield Bluegrass Festival, Bower's Mansion Bluegrass Festival, Flagstaff's Pickin' in the Pines, Colorado's Fruita Fall Festival, and many others.
+The Sonoran Dogs, a band that Peter plays with regularly, are based in the Sonoran Desert and named themselves after a type of hot dog created in the state of Sonora, Mexico.
+Since forming in 2011, The Sonoran Dogs have become a mainstay in southwest bluegrass scene, having headlined the 2014 Tucson Folk Festival and the 2014 and 2015 Prescott Bluegrass Festival.
+In November and December of 2016 they toured Australia, with performances at the Mountaingrass Festival in Harrietville, Victoria along with many other concert venues down under.
+They have also performed at California's Summergrass Festival, Blythe Bluegrass Festival, Parkfield Bluegrass Festival, Bower's Mansion Bluegrass Festival, Flagstaff's Pickin' in the Pines, Colorado's Fruita Fall Festival, Bluegrass on the Beach in Lake Havasu City, and many other festivals.

 The group is made up of seasoned musical veterans who share an interest in bluegrass and Americana music.
 Their first CD was released on Dog Boy Records in September, 2014 and includes a collection of traditional bluegrass standards, new-grass, Americana, and original compositions.
 Every concert is different, as they often improvise their show based on their audience, making for a fun and dynamic show.

 Depending on the type of venue and promoter preference, The Sonoran Dogs perform in various formations, including their core 4-piece bluegrass band as recorded on their CD (see Store for details) and an 8-piece electric dance band version pictured in the photo below (and any combination in between).
-The bluegrass band includes Brian Davies on bass, Mark Miracle on mandolin, and Tyler James on banjo.
+The bluegrass band includes Brian Davies on bass, Mark Miracle on mandolin, Tyler James on banjo, and Peter on guitar.
 For the larger band they add Nick Coventry on fiddle, Larry Cobb on drums, Neil Harry on pedal steel, and Alvin Blaine on everything but the kitchen sink.

 Nick McBlaine & Log Train